Murray Karn

 Unfortunately, this book is rare.
 Published in 1971 by Peter Martin and Associates Limited, it had a smaller print run.
 Being about comics, Canadian comics even, especially in the seventies, didn’t automatically mean great sales.
 It was published with two editions, but the only difference is that the second edition has a different cover.
 You can find it online, but it’s not cheap.
 The good news is that it was republished in Alter Ego #71.
 The other good news is that, if you’re on a budget, you can buy a digital copy for cheap, but they do have back issues as well.
 The bad news is that the republication does not include all of the Bell Features excerpts that the original does.
 You’ll find a link near the end to purchase these online.

 And then nothing again.
 Well, almost nothing.
 At this time, the makings of the next great book on the subject were being collected by John Bell.
 An archivist with Archives Canada since 1975, John Bell had his own archives of comics with everything from fanzines, to underground comics, to one shots and comic anthologies.
-In 1989 he published the first Canadian comic price guide called Canuck Comics, which is not a complete listing of all the comics up to that time, but some of the more common or popular ones.
+In 1989 he published the first Canadian comic price guide called Canuck Comics with Matrix Graphics Comics, which is not a complete listing of all the comics up to that time, but some of the more common or popular ones.
 The book also includes:

 • A Publisher’s Preface by Mark Shainblum entitled “Of Canadians and Comic Book People”